 Cancer risks associated with an inherited mutation

-If you have tested positive for a mutation, we recommend consulting with a genetics expert who can assess your personal and family history of cancer, and can help you determine the best risk management plan.
+If you have tested positive for a mutation, we recommend consulting with a genetics expert who can assess your personal and family history of cancer, and can help you decide on a plan to manage your cancer risk.

 People with an inherited have a greatly increased lifetime risk of developing several types of cancer, with about an 85 percent lifetime risk for developing any cancer.
 The risks for cancer tend to happen at a younger age compared to people who do not have a mutation.
 Note that when we use "men" and "women" we are referring to the sex you were assigned at birth.

 |Lifetime risk with a mutation